-3.5 Witness Documentation
+Witness Documentation 3.5

-- 28. The VFRS Report (Case 230009317, attached as Appendix E) on this incident states that two members of the public "were walking south in front of 353 Burrard when they heard and saw a large explosion.
-The witnesses stated that they did not see or hear anything that indicated an explosion was imminent". - 29.
-An interview was conducted with a Cable Crew representative to "walk through" the process of inspecting and changing the oil in rotary switches.
-The interview occurred on May 5, 2023, at Powertech.
-Notes from the interview are attached in Appendix F.
+- 28. stated that they did not see or hear anything that indicated an explosion was imminent". - 29.
+An interview was conducted with a Cable Crew representative to "walk through" the process of inspecting and interview are attached in Appendix F.